 - Flip each macaroon chocolate-side down and drizzle the remaining chocolate on top (reheat the chocolate until liquid, if necessary).
 Freeze for 5 to 10 minutes, until the chocolate drizzle is firm.

 - Store leftover macaroons in an airtight container in the fridge for up to 1 week.
 Freeze for up to 1 month.

 **Angela's instructions advise not to skip this because they won't hold together with coconut oil.
-She has a recipe for homemade coconut butter in the book, but I used the Artisana brand coconut butter and it was great.
+She has a recipe for homemade coconut butter in the book (just process unsweetened shredded coconut in your food processor until it's smooth & creamy), but I used the Artisana brand coconut butter and it was great.